ShiuLab/Weka-Grid-Search/README.md

 0.1 0.2 0.5 1.0
 end#
 ```

+Note that the possible values for `-C` are in the first line after `command#`
+and the possible values for `-G` are in the second line.
 I will call this file `parameter_file` for the remainder of the protocol.

 ## Create a file of command lines.